 - You notice exposed areas are red, puffy, or inflamed

 If you think you need a gum graft, feel to ask us for a consultation.
-New patients do not need referrals for consultations, and we are always eager to improve another person’s oral health.
+New patients do not need referrals for consultations, and we are always eager to improve another person's oral health.
+With us overseeing your treatment, you will surely get the care you need.

 The Benefits of a Gum Graft